overture-stack/SONG/docker/README.md

 docker-compose up
 ```

 **Note:** An internet connection is only needed for the `docker-compose build` command.
-No external services are required for running this demo.
+No external services are required for the `docker-compose up` command.

 ### 3. Example
 #### Stage 1: SONG Upload